-FACTS serves 485 students in grades K-8 from diverse racial, ethnic, linguistic and cultural backgrounds from across the city of Philadelphia.
+FACTS serves 482 students in grades K-8 from diverse racial, ethnic, linguistic and cultural backgrounds from across the city of Philadelphia.
 More than two-thirds of FACTS students speak a language other than English at home, and together represent more than 11 distinct languages and/or dialects.
-More than 84% of FACTS students qualify for free or reduced-price meals.
+More than 77% of FACTS students qualify for free or reduced-price meals.

 FACTS is located in Philadelphia, an urban community of over 1.5 million residents.
 The school is housed in a reclaimed and fully renovated factory building in the Chinatown community.
-As the city's oldest Asian American neighborhood, Chinatown has experienced a dramatic increase in population.
-In addition to a Chinese population, increasing numbers of recent immigrants from Mexico and Central America also live and work there.
-Philadelphia's Chinatown also attracts many Asian Americans who live scattered in neighborhoods throughout the city and who come to connect and identify with its community and cultural base.
+Chinatown serves as an ethnic enclave, providing needed and language accessible services to its residents and the broader Chinese speaking and Asian communities of Philadelphia.
+As the city's oldest Asian American neighborhood, Chinatown attracts many Asian Americans who live scattered in neighborhoods throughout the city and who come to connect and identify with its community and cultural base.

 FACTS was designed to support the needs of Philadelphia's immigrant and refugee communities.
-In general, children of these immigrant families face unique challenges, and confront multiple challenges of race, language, class, and immigration status.
+Children of these immigrant and refugee families may face unique challenges, and confront multiple challenges of race, language, class, and immigration status.
 Their parents work long hours in restaurants and factories to pay off heavy debt burdens and to send money back to extended families in their native countries.
 Compounded to these struggles is the added burden of lack of English language proficiency that poses particularly large obstacles in attaining quality education.

 FACTS draws on local community organizations, businesses, higher education, and cultural institutions for resources and partnerships.
 Asian Americans United (AAU) and the Philadelphia Folklore Project (PFP), the two founding organizations of FACTS, continue to be strong partners of the school.
 Both organizations commit major staff time to identify, place and support folk artists working with students, staff development, and creating culturally relevant educational resources for the school.
+FACTS has a partnership with the Pennsyvania Ballet which offers ballet instruction to our first graders along with opportunities for selected students to participate in the Ballet's school and performances.
+The PA Ballet also offers an after school dance program to 5-8 grade students.
+FACTS participates in the City Skies Program of the Franklin Institute and takes advantage of author talks and other programs of the Free Library of Philadelphia.
+Bryn Mawr College, Drexel University, St. Joseph's University, Swarthmore